 Glucosamine for dogs is a naturally occurring compound used for the treatment of arthritis as it helps support the function and structure of the joints.
-It is a dietary supplement that is neither a mineral or vitamin.
+It is a dietary supplement that is neither a mineral nor a vitamin.

 Moreover, glucosamine supplements for dogs are chondroprotective agents, thereby, being one of several natural substances that are known to treat osteoarthritis in dogs, humans, and other animals.
 This supplement plays an important role in bone and tendon health.
 Also known as chitosamine, glucosamine in dogs is actually an amino sugar that occurs in a natural way in the synovial joints of a species and cartilages.